Sticks and Stones may break my bones, but my morning coffee can eat that marble countertop for breakfast.

 It might seem that stone is stone is stone – it’s all hard and cold and hurts when you drop it on your foot.
 But stone types differ.
 Depending on their origins and their compositions, some stone types are seemingly impervious, while others are quite soft.

-When it comes to usage and cleaning, you have to know your stone, lest it become dull, stained or etched.
+When it comes to usage and cleaning stone, you have to know your stone, lest it become dull, stained or etched.

 Harder stones include granite, slate, sandstone, quartzite, soapstone, brownstone, and bluestone.
 These are Siliceous stones.
 They don’t etch or stain as easily.